MarkXA/nidevconf/content/volunteers.md

 We will be communicating through a private channel on the [NI Tech & Design slack](https://nitech.slack.com) on the day.
 The slack channel is called #nidevconf.

+In particular, please help attendees to make use of (and be aware of) the Project Room (by Farset) and Open Space (by Tech Space).
+If you are not clear on the function of either of these, please do be sure to ask.

 ## Roles

 Some tasks may be "all hands on deck" and involve volunteers with any or all primary roles.

+### Short Roles

+#### Welcome Wagon

+Someone to stay out the front from 8.30am until 9.40am to make sure people know where to park, manage the queue, direct to the Creche (via side-door, unless lift required), provide basic accessibility info.

+Chalk the parent-child spaces (8 or 9), with one car-free side on/close to a level with the entrance.

+#### Projector Checker

+Make sure all projectors are off at lunch

 ### Registration Desk